The 30 Best Museums In Holland (Suggested By Locals)

 Address: Jodenbreestraat 4, 1011 NK Amsterdam

-Rembrandt was born and raised in Leiden but moved to Amsterdam at the age of 25.
+Rembrandt was born and raised in Leiden but moved to Amsterdam at 25.
 If you want to know more about Rembrandt’s background in Leiden, you can read this article to discover Rembrandt’s inspiration in his birthplace Leiden.

-The Rembrandt House museum is located in the house where Rembrandt van Rijn lived in Amsterdam for over 20 years.
+The Rembrandt House Museum is located where Rembrandt van Rijn lived in Amsterdam for over 20 years.
 He produced many of his masterpieces in this house.
 The museum intends to show Rembrandt’s human side and helps you understand how he lived and worked.
 If you want to admire his work, you can visit the Rijksmuseum to admire his famous masterpieces.

 If you want to understand Rembrandt better as a human person, there is no better place to get to know the artist and his working methods and sources of inspiration than in the Rembrandthuis.
 Here you can see where he lived, where he made his most famous work, and experience what it was like to be in his studio.